duxcore/duxcore/README.md

 # How will the decentralization work?

-For now, we will be redating this information until we have a full plan out.
+For now, we will be redacting this information until we have a full plan out.
 We will be discussing part of this in the discord where we are planning it out and getting it ready, so be sure to join it [here](https://discord.gg/dTGJ5Bchnq)

 # Collaborators